aaronpk/Compass/README.md

 ```

 ### Job Queue
-For the job queue you will either need to have one of the supported options by Luman.
+For the job queue you will either need to have one of the supported options by Lumen.
 The two most likely options are an SQL database or Redis.
 You can find other supported options [here](https://lumen.laravel.com/docs/5.1/queues#introduction)

 If you're using the database queue driver (`QUEUE_DRIVER=database` defined in `.env`), you'll need to create the migration for that table: